Arizona Court Records

 How do I Get Started in a Divorce in Arizona?

-• Service of process: sections 4.1 and 4.2 of the Arizona rules of civil procedure state that the respondent or non-filing spouse must receive an official notice of the initiation of a dissolution case.
+- Service of process:Sections 4.1 and 4.2 of the Arizona Rules of Civil Procedure mandates that the respondent or non-filing spouse receives an official notice of the initiation of a dissolution case.
 The respondent has 20 days to respond by filing in response to the petition.
 Non-resident respondents have 30 days.

-• Find out from the Clerk of the relevant Superior Court, the county case time limit.
-The case time limit depends on the current caseload, the availability of staff during the time of the year, etc. Overall there is a 60-day waiting period after serving court papers to the respondent.
+- Find out from the Clerk of the relevant Superior Court, the county case time limit.
+The case time limit depends on the current caseload, the availability of staff during the time of the year, etc. Overall, there is a 60-day waiting period after serving court papers to the respondent.

 How to File for Divorce without a Lawyer?

 A divorce process may not need a lawyer in Arizona if it is a consent decree process.
 Here, both parties agree on the divorce and other adjoining matters such as child custody, spousal support, parenting time, property settlement, debt division and other issues.
 When this happens, the court issues a consent decree because both parties have signed all required documents to make it happen.
-Also, the services of a lawyer may not be necessary if none of these adjoining issues exists between both parties.
-For example, if there is no need for a restraining or protection orders for either spouse if they both consent to the divorce.
+Also, the services of a lawyer may not be necessary if none of these adjoining issues exist between both parties.
+For example, if there is no need for a restraining or protection order for either spouse if they both consent to the divorce.

 How Does Arizona Divorce Mediation Work?

-Superior Courts in Arizona operate a Conciliation Court branch under ARS § 25–381 that provides services that protect and preserve marriage and family life.
+Superior Courts in Arizona generally operate a Conciliation Court branch under ARS § 25–381 that provides services that protect and preserve marriage and family life.
 Child interests are also paramount in this unit.
 Getting the services of the conciliation court could be your request by one party or by court order.
 When a spouse files for a conciliation conference, they do so by invoking the jurisdiction of the court to preserve the marriage or assist them in arriving at agreements.
 When the court mandates one, it is for the purpose of reconciling a covenant marriage where possible, or leading to agreements that will stem further litigation of associated issues.

 How Long After Mediation is Divorce Final in Arizona?